tau-alma/edu-franka_simulation/README.md

-# Setting up the simulation environment for Visual Servoing Exercise
+# Setting up the simulation environment for Visual Servoing

 This branch presents a simulation of Franka Panda arm with a camera sensor in gazebo environment.
 A custom world with an aruco marker is simulated and its pose is estimated by a pose estimation script.
 Simulation of gazebo sensors ( eg: camera) was part of gazebo classic (EOL 2025) and does not support Ignition gazebo (Fortress/Garden/Harmonic, a.k.a. `gz sim`).
 In `gz_sim` sensors are first-class `SDF` <sensor> elements.
 When you simulate an `URDF` file in ignition gazebo ( here after reffered to as gazebo) it is automatically converted to a `SDF` file during spawning.
 Defining a gazebo sensor inside `URDF` file does not accurfately convert into a working `SDF` file.
 Therefore, the recommended approach is to convert the `URDF` file to a `SDF` file offline and combine it with a `SDF`file of well defined camera model.